 - cuts or burns that are deep in nature on the palm surface of the hand can lead to a flexor tendon injury

 - falling on the hands from a specific height can cause a severe impact on flexor tendons, especially if the individual is overweight

 - automobile accidents can damage the hands, fingers, and wrists and impact the flexor tendons

 When there is a partial tear or rupture without the tendons being torn apart, the doctor will suggest restricting the movements of fingers and hands to facilitate the healing of ruptures and partial damages of flexor tendons.
 Usually the hands, fingers will be placed in casts and splints to reduce mobility and further injury.

 Cold ice padding to the surface of the affected area can reduce inflammation and pain.
 Care must be taken to avoid water spilling on the damaged skin.
 The ice cubes will have to be placed in a sealed plastic bag, wrapped in a clean cloth before starting the cold ice treatment.

 Once the casts or splints are removed, doctors will suggest physical exercises to the hands and fingers, to decrease stiffness and improve the strength and flexibility of tendons, nerves, and muscles.
 This physical therapy will have to be followed for a few months till the hands and fingers will have enough strength to perform normal chores of everyday life.

 Here are certain measures that can be followed in order to prevent flexor tendon injuries:

 Are you suffering from an injury of the flexor tendon?
-For any questions, information or guidance regarding the treatment of flexor tendon injury, get in touch with our skilled hand surgeons at Marina Del Rey Hospital.
+For any questions, information, or guidance regarding the treatment of flexor tendon injury, get in touch with our skilled hand surgeons at Cedars-Sinai Marina del Rey Hospital.